- Campus Connection

 Constitutional Law II - #152 - 3 credits

 This required course introduces students to the constitutional system of the United States and the modes of thought and criticism appropriate to constitutional law.
 It provides a broad introduction to the Courts constitutional decisions to ascertain the political values and processes it has defended historically, the standards it has developed to implement its principles, and its relationship to other institutions in the American political system.
-The course focuses on three major themes of civil rights and civil liberties: the right of privacy, equal protection, and free speech.
+The course focuses on the following themes of civil rights and civil liberties: the right of privacy, equal protection, free speech, fundamental rights, economic due process, and takings.

 Consumer Protection Law - #291, 3 credits